ComposableAnalytics/EPPlus/EPPlus/readme.txt

 Beta 2 Changes
 * Fixed bug when using RepeatColumns & RepeatRows at the same time.
-* VBA project will be left untouched if it’s not accessed.
+* VBA project will be left untouched if itâ€™s not accessed.
 * Fixed problem with strings on save.
 * Added locks to the cell store for access by multiple threads.
 * Implemented Indirect function